OSGeo/gdal/gdal/doc/source/drivers/raster/l1b.rst

 -- NOAA-17 datasets we have much more precise positions, they are stored as 10000th of degree.

-Starting with GDAL 1.11, the GCPs will also be reported as a :ref:`geolocation array <rfc-41>`, with Lagrangian interpolation of the 51 GCPs per scanline to the number of pixels per scanline width.
+The GCPs will also be reported as a
+:ref:`geolocation array <rfc-41>`,
+with Lagrangian interpolation of the 51 GCPs per scanline to the number of pixels per scanline width.